Major change: a practical guide to restructuring in Australia

 This includes information on why you’ve chosen specific roles for change and how the changes will roll out.

-The initial meeting with employees is all about communicating the proposed changes.
+The initial meeting with workers is all about communicating the proposed changes.

 You can choose to meet with affected members as a team or as individuals.
 It makes no difference legally but we strongly advise meeting with affected individuals first, before a team meeting.
 If jobs are on the line, it’s much more considerate to let people know privately.